Smertig/banana/master/_sources/api/tg/types/location.rst.txt

    .. cpp:member:: optional_t<integer_t> live_period

    Optional.
-Time relative to the message sending date, during which the location can be updated, in seconds.
+Time relative to the message sending date, during which the location can be updated; in seconds.
 For active live locations only.

    .. cpp:member:: optional_t<integer_t> heading